Be Responsible, Stay Informed.

 Application Procedures for FT/HT Equivalencies

-- Students who wish to apply for equivalency must submit the form below (with necessary signatures) to the program office no later than two weeks before the first day of classes in the semester for which equivalency is requested.
+- Students who wish to apply for equivalency must submit the form below no later than two weeks before the first day of classes in the semester for which equivalency is requested.

 - Students must be registered before equivalency can be approved.